Use Apple HomeKit to automate and secure your home

 Related: Everything you can do with an Apple HomePod

 Once your HomeKit hub is established, you can check in the Home app on any device to see which hubs are active.
-In iOS, tap the small home icon at the top left of the window, then tap Hubs and Bridges.
-You’ll see that in my home, there are four hubs: one is active and three are on standby.
+In iOS, iPadOS, or macOS, tap the more button (…) at the top right of the window, then tap Home Settings, then Home Hubs & Bridges.
+You’ll see that in my home, there are six hubs: one is active and five are on standby.

 HomeKit And Security

 Many people use HomeKit to manage devices they use to protect their homes: cameras, doorbells, sensors, etc. As such, this framework has a high level of security, notably through the use of two-factor authentication, and through secure data storage on iCloud.
-All your settings are part of your iCloud data, and Apple recently introduced HomeKit Secure Video, which allows you to store video from security cameras in iCloud.
-This is useful since many camera manufacturers make you pay a subscription to store videos in the cloud; others, such as mine, let you connect a USB storage device to their base station so you can store videos locally.
+All your settings are part of your iCloud data, and you can use HomeKit Secure Video to store video from security cameras in iCloud.
+This is useful since many camera manufacturers make you pay a subscription to store videos in the cloud; others let you connect a USB storage device to their base station so you can store videos locally.
+But storing videos in the cloud means you can access them from anywhere.

-As you can imagine, this data needs to be extremely secure; you wouldn’t want anyone to get access to your cameras or to be able to control the temperature or lights in your house.
+As you can imagine, this data needs to be extremely secure; you wouldn’t want anyone to get access to your cameras or to be able to control the temperature or lights in your house, or unlock doors if you have smart locks.
 Apple tests and approves each device before allowing it to be compatible with HomeKit, and requires that you use two-factor authentication for remote access, both of which help ensure this security.
 Since your HomeKit devices are associated with your Apple ID, this means you should be especially careful with your Apple ID password.
 If someone compromises it, and can get access to a device you use for two-factor authentication, they could also gain access to your security cameras, smart locks, and more in your home.

 The Future of HomeKit

-It’s taken a few years for HomeKit to gain critical mass, and it’s only this year that there is a macOS version of the Home app.
-But the smart home is still in its early years; it will take a while for people to become comfortable with these devices, and to integrate them into their homes.
+It’s taken several years for HomeKit to gain critical mass, and the smart home is still in its early years; it will take a while for people to become comfortable with these devices, and to integrate them into their homes.
 Apple’s HomeKit makes this easy, and can help people appreciate the possibilities of smart home devices and of automation.

 How can I learn more?